 - Calling property management companies

 - Asking other local landlords

-For each of these sources, call and speak to the landlord and ask questions (posing as a tenant.)
+For each of these sources, call and speak to the landlord and ask questions (posing as a tenant).
 This will help you determine how similar the target property is to your own.
 You will quickly be able to determine what the “going rate” is for your style house.
-For example, if you are trying to rent a three bedroom, two bath home in good condition, it will probably rent for about the same amount as other three bedroom, two bath homes nearby.
+For example, if you are trying to rent a 3-bedroom, 2-bath home in good condition, it will probably rent for about the same amount as other 3-bedroom, 2-bath homes nearby.
 For a more on figuring out rents, see The Ultimate Guide to Fair Market Rents.

 A security deposit is a sum of money paid by a tenant to ensure they fulfill the terms of their lease.